Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/dog-nail-trimming-tools-techniques-home.md

 ### Step 4: Make your first cut

 **For light-colored nails:**
 Cut 2-3 millimeters below the visible quick.
-Err on the side of caution—you can always trim more, but can't undo a cut that's too short.
+Err on the side of cautionyou can always trim more, but can't undo a cut that's too short.

 **For dark nails:**
 Cut tiny amounts at a time, looking at the nail's cross-section after each clip.
-When you see a small dark dot in the center surrounded by white/gray, stop—you're approaching the quick.
+When you see a small dark dot in the center surrounded by white/gray, stopyou're approaching the quick.

 ### Step 5: Angle correctly